-In order to detect changes in viral proteins, aminoacid sequences (peptides) need to be computed from the nucleotide sequence regions corresponding to genes.
+In order to detect changes in viral proteins, amino acid sequences (peptides) need to be computed from the nucleotide sequence regions corresponding to coding sequences (CDS).
 This process is called translation.
-Protein sequences then need to be aligned, in order to make them comparable, similarly to how it’s done with nucleotide sequences.
+Peptide sequences then need to be aligned, in order to make them comparable, similarly to how it’s done with nucleotide sequences.

-Nextclade performs translation separately for every gene.
-Genes are specified in a genome annotation file, also called Gene map.
-In simple mode Nextclade Web uses the default gene map for each virus.
-In advanced mode Nextclade Web allows to supply a custom gene map.
-Nextclade CLI and Nextalign CLI allow to specify the gene map file or to omit it (in which case translation step does not run).
-The list of genes to be considered for translation is also configurable in Nextclade CLI and if it’s not specified, all genes found in the gene map are translated.
+Nextclade performs translation separately for every CDS.
+CDS are specified in a genome annotation file, previously called Gene map, and can consist of multiple segments that correspond to ranges in the genome that are combined into a contiguous CDS.
+The list of CDS to be considered for translation is configurable in Nextclade CLI and if it’s not specified, all CDS found in the annotation are translated.

-For each coding sequence in the gene map, Nextclade extracts the corresponding sequence from the nucleotide alignment, and then generates peptides by taking every triplet of nucleotides (codon) and translating it into a corresponding aminoacid.
+For each coding sequence in the annotation, Nextclade extracts the corresponding sequence from the nucleotide alignment, and then generates peptides by taking every triplet of nucleotides (codon) and translating it into a corresponding amino acid.
 It then aligns the resulting peptides against the corresponding reference peptides (translated from reference sequence), using the same alignment algorithm as for nucleotide sequences.

-This step only runs if the gene map is provided.
+This step only runs if an annotation is provided.